 Factors that affect gene expression without changing the genome sequence are epigenetic factors.

-Other mechanisms mediating gene expression include DNA methylation and histone reactions such as methylation and acetylation.
-DNA methylation tends to silence a gene.
-Histones resemble spools around which DNA winds.
+Other mechanisms mediating gene expression include DNA methylation and histone interactions involving methylation and acetylation.
+DNA methylation tends to silence gene function.
+Histone proteins resemble spools around which DNA coils.
 Histone modifications such as methylation can increase or decrease the quantity of proteins synthesized from a particular gene.
 Histone acetylation is associated with decreased gene expression.
 The strand of DNA that is not transcribed to form mRNA may also be used as a template for synthesis of RNA that controls transcription of the opposite strand.

 Another important mechanism involves microRNAs (miRNAs).
 MiRNAs are short, hairpin-derived (hairpin refers to the shape the RNA sequences assume as they bind together) RNAs that repress target gene expression after transcription.
 They may be involved in regulation of as many as 60% of transcribed proteins.

-A trait may be as simple as the color of the eyes or as complex as susceptibility to diabetes.
+A trait may be as simple as eye color or as complex as susceptibility to diabetes.
 Expression of a trait may involve one gene or many genes.
 Some single-gene defects cause abnormalities in multiple tissues, an effect called pleiotropy.
 For example, osteogenesis imperfecta (a connective tissue disorder that often results from abnormalities in a single collagen gene) may cause fragile bones, deafness, blue-colored sclerae, dysplastic teeth, hypermobile joints, and heart valve abnormalities.

-The family pedigree (family tree) can be used to diagram inheritance patterns.
-It is also commonly used in genetic counseling.
-The pedigree uses conventional symbols to represent family members and pertinent health information about them (see Figure: Symbols for constructing a family pedigree.).
+The family pedigree (family tree) is used to diagram inheritance patterns.
+Pedigrees are commonly used in genetic counseling.
+The pedigree uses conventional symbols to represent family members and pertinent health information about them (see Figure: Symbols for constructing a family pedigree).
 Some familial disorders with identical phenotypes have multiple patterns of inheritance.